Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Discussion and Conclusions

 Our fiducial Hubble constant measurement: $H_0=(69.08\pm 0.37)~\mathrm{km}\,\mathrm{s}^{-1}\mathrm{Mpc}^{-1}$ can be compared to the collaboration DESI DR2 BAO+BBN result of $H_0=(68.51\pm 0.58)~\mathrm{km}\,\mathrm{s}^{-1}\mathrm{Mpc}^{-1}$ \cite{DESI:2025gwf} and the DR1 full-shape+BAO bound $H_0=(68.56\pm 0.75)~\mathrm{km}\,\mathrm{s}^{-1}\mathrm{Mpc}^{-1}$.
 These represent improvements by $36\%$ and $51\%$ respectively, which are mainly driven by a combination of our new 3D full-shape likelihood with the DR2 BAO.

 In combination with CMB, BAO, and SNe data, our analysis yields some of the strongest neutrino mass constraints to date.
-Specifically, we find $M_\nu<0.057$ eV in the $\Lambda$CDM background and $M_\nu<0.094$ eV in the $w_0w_a$CDM background, both of which are significantly tighter than the bounds from CMB, BAO and SNe alone (though see \citep{Chebat:2025kes} for tight $M_\nu$ constraints from a frequentist analysis).
+Specifically, we find $M_\nu<0.049$ eV in the $\Lambda$CDM background and $M_\nu<0.077$ eV in the $w_0w_a$CDM background, both of which are significantly tighter than the bounds from CMB, BAO and SNe alone (though see \citep{Chebat:2025kes} for tight $M_\nu$ constraints from a frequentist analysis).
 Importantly, this implies a (largely) background-independent preference for the normal neutrino mass hierarchy over the inverted hierarchy.
 Our $M_\nu$ constraints differ considerably from combining \textit{Planck} with the previous generation of spectroscopic surveys (BOSS; \cite{Ivanov:2019hqk,Philcox:2020vvt}).
-Historically, neutrino mass constraints have been dominated by the geometric expansion history information probed by the BAO; in this work, we find a $\simeq 25\%$ reduction in $\sigma(M_\nu)$ when we add the full-shape data to the geometric BAO and CMB probes.
-This marks an important tipping point in the development of large-scale structure full-shape technique, which has long been expected to provide leading constraints on neutrino masses with high-precision large-scale structure data~\cite{Chudaykin:2019ock,Sailer:2021yzm}.
+Historically, neutrino mass constraints have been dominated by the geometric expansion history information probed by the BAO; in this work, we find a $\simeq 37\%$ reduction in $\sigma(M_\nu)$ when we add the full-shape data to the geometric BAO and CMB probes. {Within our analysis, this marks a tipping point in the development of the large-scale structure full-shape technique: for the first time, full-shape data sharpen the neutrino mass constraint substantially beyond what the geometric BAO and CMB probes deliver, as has long been anticipated for high-precision large-scale structure data~\cite{Chudaykin:2019ock,Sailer:2021yzm}.}